J-Henriksson/IS1500-labbar/lab 1/answers.md

 1 in decimal.

 If your solution contains a conditional-branch instruction: which input values cause the instruction to branch to another location?
 This is called a taken branch.

 10 - 15

+Assingment 3:

+Which registers are saved and restored by your subroutine?
+Why?

+s0 and s1 are saved and restored so they can be used temporarily to store the NBCD time and the address for where to save the ASCII time string. s0 and s1 is used because they are calle-saved, meaning they are safe across the function calls to "hexasc", since if it uses them, the function also has to restore them.
+The content of a0 is also saved when it contains an ASCII value returned by "hexasc".

+Which registers are used but not saved?
+Why are these not saved?

+t0 and t1 are used for temporarily in the process of isolating parts of the NBCD time.
+They are not saved as they are caller-saved, meaning whatever called the subroutine is responsible for saving them if it needs them after.

+Assume the time is 16:53.
+Which lines of your code handle the '5'?

+line 142 - 146 (28 - 32 in subroutine)